 How ooddle Applies This

 Inside the Metabolic pillar, ooddle teaches the simple food order rule, suggests post-meal walks at the right times, and helps you build snack pairings that protect afternoon focus.
 We do not push CGMs.
 We do not push specific products.
 We push habits that work for everyone.
-Explorer (free) gives you the food order playbook.
-Core ($29/mo) adds personalized post-meal cues based on your schedule.
+Explorer (free) gives you the food order playbook and basic post-meal cues.
+Core ($12/mo) adds personalized timing based on your schedule, your typical meals, and your energy patterns through the day.
+The aim is simple.
+Help you ride gentle hills instead of sharp cliffs, every day, without thinking about it.